rohananiksane-byte/political-bias-detector/README.md

-# 🎯 Political Bias Detector
+# 🎯 ML Political Bias Detector

 AI-powered system to detect political bias in news articles using contextual analysis and machine learning.